JeetuSK0808/LaZagna/setup_files/README.md

 ## Configuration Basics

 LaZagna uses a YAML configuration file to define parameters for your FPGA fabric design.
-The system loads default values from `default_options.yaml` for any parameters not explicitly specified in your configuration.

 ## Parameters by Category

 ### FPGA Fabric Dimensions